12Starlight/React-Redux/W13D2/redux_lite/definitions.md

 ### State

 Our global `state` object will store keys representing application data.
 For instance, if our state object has keys of `user` and `role`, we could create reducers that are named `usersReducer` and `roleReducer`.
-These keys would point to the new value of `userReducer` and `roleReducer` after each action.
+These would be responsible for returning the new value of `user` and `role` after each action.

 &nbsp;